Arizona

 CAN I VOTE IF I HAVE A FELONY CONVICTION?

+It depends.
 You cannot register to vote in Arizona if you have been convicted of a felony and have not yet had your civil rights restored.
 For a first-time felony, your rights are automatically restored once you’ve completed your sentence and paid any restitution.
 If you have multiple felony convictions, you must apply to have your rights restored before you can vote.
 Pretrial detention and misdemeanors do not restrict your voting rights.

 CAN I REGISTER AND VOTE IF I DON’T HAVE A TRADITIONAL ADDRESS?